-The full broad-scale RDA model (a combination of C{MAX} , current speed variability C{SD} , aspect, BPI, and the eigenfunctions 2, 3 and 4) explained 65 % (p = 0.04) of the variation in reef species assembly (Table 3).
+The full broad-scale RDA model (a combination of $C{\rm MAX}$, current speed variability $C{\rm SD}$, aspect, BPI, and the eigenfunctions 2, 3 and 4) explained 65 % (p=0.04) of the variation in reef species assembly (Table 3).

-When the effects of space were excluded by partialling out their effects in the redundancy analysis (Table 3), species assembly was significantly related to environmental heterogeneity (p = 0.048).
+When the effects of space were excluded by partialling out their effects in the redundancy analysis (Table 3), species assembly was significantly related to environmental heterogeneity (p=0.048).
 The first two axes were closely correlated with topography and hydrography, respectively (Fig. 3).
-In contrast, the pure effects of space (controlling for environmental variability) were not statistically significant at broad spatial scales (p = 0.146).
+In contrast, the effects of space alone (controlling for environmental variability) were not statistically significant at broad spatial scales (p=0.146).

-Filter and suspension feeders displayed large variations in their distribution across environmental gradients (Fig. 4).
-Some species appear to inhabit topographically raised seabed areas, with some taxa preferring to face directly into current regimes that are both temporally dynamic and with very fast currents of up to 64 cm s-1.
-Predators and scavenging detritivores displayed some variability in composition across the bathymetric gradient (Fig. 4).
-Some exhibited more clear preferences for facing into the current on topographic highs, while others inhabited local seabed depressions with slower currents.
-Generally, predators and scavenging detritivores were more narrowly distributed across the bydrography axis.
-This reflected a more restricted preference for distributed across the hydrography axis.
-This reflected a more restricted preference for slower and less variable current speeds.
-Few species were correlated with faster, more variable currents, but even these were not as strongly related to these environments as some sessile fauna (Fig. 4).
+The distribution of filter and suspension feeders varied across environmental gradients (Fig. 4).
+While some species appeared to inhabit topographically raised seabed areas, others preferred to face directly into currents that were both temporally dynamic and very fast (up to 64 cm s-1).
+Assembly of predators and detritivores also varied across the bathymetric gradient (Fig. 4), with some exhibiting clear preferences for facing into the current on topographic highs, while others inhabited local seabed depressions with slower currents.